Obesity Disparities in South and East Texas

 - Reduce obesity rates

-- Increase Body Mass Index (BMI), diabetes and hypertension screening and referral services among African American and Hispanic adults in Beaumont, Port Arthur and Laredo.
+- Increase body mass index, diabetes and hypertension screening and referral services among African American and Hispanic adults in Beaumont, Port Arthur and Laredo.

-To increase awareness of health disparities, OMHSE has developed and regularly updates Obesity Disparities Profiles for each target community identifying and expanding on adult obesity disparity information.
-To implement project activities OMHSE will conduct community projects with local community partners in each of the target areas:
+To increase awareness of health disparities, HHSC has developed Obesity Disparities Profiles for each target community identifying and expanding on adult obesity disparity information.
+To implement project activities HHSC will conduct community projects with local community partners in each of the target areas:

-- Enhance and promote locally based social media platform to inform community members of local resources, upcoming wellness events, and educational health information related to obesity, diabetes, or hypertension; and
+- Enhance and promote locally based social media platform to inform community members of local resources, upcoming wellness events, and educational health information related to obesity, diabetes, or hypertension.

 - Promote efforts to increase knowledge and awareness of health disparities and health status of local community, to increase cultural responsiveness of service providers, and to promote culturally and linguistically appropriate healthy lifestyle resources.